pulumi/workshops/azure-intro/java/content/lab-01/README.md

 }
 ```

-We can remove the following import from our `App.java` as it is not used in this workshop:
+We can remove the following import from our `App.java` for now:

 ```java
 import com.pulumi.core.Output;